 - New York employees may be terminated for cause when the traditional at-will employment relationship has been modified by agreement, policy or contract.
 See Termination for Cause.

-- The New York State Worker Adjustment and Retraining Notification Act (NYWARN) (NYWARN Act) enhances the protections afforded to employees by federal legislation.
-See The NYWARN Act.
+- The New York State Worker Adjustment and Retraining Notification Act (NY WARN Act) enhances the protections afforded to employees by federal legislation.
+See New York WARN Act.

 - The New York Military leave Law requires an employer to reinstate an employee on military leave, unless employer changes make it impossible or unreasonable.
 See The New York Military Leave Law.

 - New York City has requirements pertaining to the retention of hotel service workers, grocery workers and discrimination prohibitions.
 See Local Requirements.